International Regulations for Preventing Collisions at Sea: No right-of-way

 A commonly held misconception concerning the rules of marine navigation is that by following specific rules, a vessel can gain certain rights of way over other vessels.
 No vessel ever has "right of way" over other vessels.
 Rather, there can be a "give way" vessel and a "stand on" vessel, or there may be two give way vessels with no stand on vessel.
 A stand on vessel does not have any right of way over any give way vessel, and is not free to maneuver however it wishes, but is obliged to keep a constant course and speed (so as to help the give way vessel in determining a safe course).
 So standing on is an obligation, not a right, and is not a privilege.
 Furthermore, a stand on vessel may still be obliged (under Rule 2 and Rule 17) to give way itself, in particular when a situation has arisen where a collision can no longer be avoided by actions of the give way vessel alone.
 For example, two power-driven vessels approaching each other head-to-head, are both deemed to be "give way" and both are required to alter course so as to avoid colliding with the other.
 Neither vessel has "right of way".

+Future

+In recent years, the IMO, States and other interested parties have assessed the COLREGs with a view to potential future amendment to facilitate Maritime Autonomous Surface Ships.
+These include a regulatory scoping exercise to review the applicability of the COLREGs for autonomous ships.